dimitrinicolas/front-end-stack/README.md

 ## Usage

-Run `npm start` to start the compilation process
+Run `npm start` to start the compilation process, run `npm run build` if you don't want Browsersync to open your browser.

 ## License